 I am a Research Associate at the School of Governance of the Technical University of Munich.
 I was previously a Visiting Scholar at TUM (Munich), Fudan (Shanghai), FGV (Rio de Janeiro), ITAM (Mexico City), JNU (New Delhi) and UIBE (Beijing); Senior Researcher and Lecturer at the University of Geneva and the University of Lucerne; Guest Professor at Hunan University (湖南大学), and regular lecturer at the World Trade Institute in Bern.
 I am also part of the research team of the Sino-Swiss Competence Centre of the University of St. Gallen (FIM-HSG).

-My publications include the book Domestic Sources of European Foreign Policy and numerous scholarly articles in renowned academic journals such as New Political Economy (2019 IF 3.157, 9th/95 in International Relations) and Regulation & Governance (2019 IF: 3.375, 12th/180 in Political Science) looking at China and emerging economies’ role in global economic governance.
+Over the past years I have produced fourteen publications, which include my book Domestic Sources of European Foreign Policy and numerous scholarly articles in renowned academic journals such as New Political Economy (2019 IF 3.157, 9th/95 in International Relations) and Regulation & Governance (2019 IF: 3.375, 12th/180 in Political Science) looking at China and emerging economies’ role in global economic governance (h-index: 3).
+I have also published several chapters in edited volumes in well known international publishers such as Cambridge University Press, Palgrave Macmillan and Springer.
+Besides English I have published in Portuguese (Editora UFPB) and Mandarin (Nanjing Press Company).
 My current research looks at agency slack in international institutions and the transformation of international trade and investment by emerging economies, especially China.

 I completed my PhD in International Relations/Political Science at the Graduate Institute.
 Before Geneva, I obtained a MSc. in Global Politics from the London School of Economics (LSE) and a licenciatura in International Relations from ITAM University.
 Since 2007, I have been an associate editor for the Chinese (Taiwan) Yearbook of International Law and Affairs.
 Having lived in both sides of the Atlantic helped me learn several languages which link directly to my research interests amongst which Spanish, German, French, Portuguese, Italian and Mandarin.
 In pursuing these interests, I learned and applied both qualitative and quantitative methodologies: combining case study analysis, interview material, with regression analysis and fuzzy-set qualitative comparative analysis (fsQCA).